 Since his hiring in 1998, CUA Head Coach Brooks Singer has been on a mission to establish the Cardinals men’s lacrosse program as a highly competitive team within NCAA Division III and the Landmark Conference.

-Chris Fuccillo etched his name into the record books, by tying Conor Kelly for the most career goals in school history (146), and he was also named an All-American by the United States Intercollegiate Lacrosse Association (USILA).
+Englert was selected as All-American by the United States Intercollegiate Lacrosse Association (USILA), and joined Chris Fuccillo, who etched his name into the record books, by tying Conor Kelly for the most career goals in school history (146), and he was also named an All-American by the USILA.

 Fuccillo was joined by three other Cardinals on the All-Landmark Conference Teams, and also became CUA’s first-ever selection to the prestigious North-South Senior Game.

 Off the field, Marc Saxton and Ryan Doyle were named Academic All-Americans, and Saxton received Academic All-District honors as well.

 2011 saw Singer and the Cardinals record their second straight double-digit win season with the 11 wins ranking second best in program history.
 CUA also qualified for the Landmark Conference Tournament for the second consecutive season.